gregfelice/inside/roadmap.md

 * User administration screens
 * Fine-grained, role-based access control to fields, functions
 * Supports superadmin, admin, finance, staff roles, easily extensible to other roles
-* Users can login using NYT ldap username or email
+* Users can login using ldap username or email

 ### feature/miscellaneous
 * Updated csv, xls exports to include all person fields